-When Queen Wilhelmina inherited the Dutch throne from her father king Willem III of the Netherlands in 1890, she was only ten years old.
-She was not only the first female monarch of the Netherlands, but her accession to the throne also ushered in over a century of queens in the Netherlands.
-Wilhelmina was officially inaugurated in 1898 when she turned 18, and served as queen for half a century, during the crucial years of the two World Wars and the Depression.
-The present monarch, king Willem-Alexander, is Wilhelmina’s great-grandson and, when he was inaugurated in 2013, he became the first king of the Netherlands since Willem III.
+When Queen Wilhelmina inherited the Dutch throne from her father King Willem III of the Netherlands in 1890, she was only ten years old.
+She was not only the country’s first female monarch, but her accession to the throne also ushered in over a century of queens in the Netherlands.
+Wilhelmina was officially inaugurated in 1898 when she turned 18 and served as queen for half a century, during the crucial years of the two World Wars and the Depression.
+The present monarch, King Willem-Alexander, is Wilhelmina’s great-grandson and, when he was inaugurated in 2013, he became the first king of the Netherlands since Willem III.

 Producer: Marijke van der Meer

 Broadcast: September 1998